ujaRHR/phrix-php/README.md

 - No unnecessary magic

 ### 🛣️ Why PhriX?
 Most PHP frameworks try to be everything.
-Phrix focuses on only what's essential:
+Phrix focuses on only what's essential for early-stage projects:
 - Simplicity over features
 - Flat structure (everything is where you expect it)
 - Readable source (you can skim the whole core in minutes)